 Channel Area.
 The area that is generally along the north and south shores of the Stockton Channel approximately between Weber Point and Louis Park.
-Specifically, it begins at the intersection of the centerlines of Weber Avenue and Center Street; then goes west along the centerline of Commerce Street; south along the centerline of Commerce Street to its intersection with the northerly right-ofway line of the Crosstown Freeway; follows the western and then northwestern right-of-way line to the intersection of the freeway and the eastern centerline of Mormon Slough; continuing west along the centerline of Mormon Slough to its intersection with the centerline of the Stockton Channel; then west along the centerline of the Stockton Channel to its intersection with the centerline of Monte Diablo Avenue; then east along the centerline of Monte Diablo Avenue to its intersection with the centerline of Ryde Avenue; then south along the centerline of Ryde Avenue to its intersection with the centerline of Monroe Street; then north along the centerline of Monroe Street to its intersection with the centerline of Park Street; then along the centerline of Park Street to its intersection with the centerline of Center Street; and finally along the centerline of Center Street to the beginning point.
+Specifically, it begins at the intersection of the centerlines of Weber Avenue and Center Street; then goes west along the centerline of Commerce Street; south along the centerline of Commerce Street to its intersection with the northerly right-of-way line of the Crosstown Freeway; follows the western and then northwestern right-of-way line to the intersection of the freeway and the eastern centerline of Mormon Slough; continuing west along the centerline of Mormon Slough to its intersection with the centerline of the Stockton Channel; then west along the centerline of the Stockton Channel to its intersection with the centerline of Morte Diablo Avenue; then east along the centerline of Morte Diablo Avenue to its intersection with the centerline of Morroe Street; then north along the centerline of Morroe Street to its intersection with the centerline of Park Street; then along the centerline of Park Street to its intersection with the centerline of Commerce Street; and finally along the centerline of Center Street to the beginning point.